BuildCanada/OutcomeTrackerAPI/README.md

 ### 🛠 Setup
-Ensure you have Ruby and PostgresQL installed
+Ensure you have Ruby and PostgreSQL installed

 ```bash
 # Install dependencies